yohasebe/monadic-chat/docs/adding-containers.md

 ## Example of Necessary Files

 As a reference, here are the `compose.yml` and `Dockerfile` for the Python container that is included by default.
 In `compose.yml`, add the name of the new container under `services`.
+Files to be copied in the Dockerfile should be placed in the same directory as `compose.yml` and `Dockerfile`.

+### compose.yml

 <details open="true">
 <summary>compose.yml</summary>